ElizabethBrooks/NFCDSWorkshop_BioinformaticsDataAnalysis/_episodes/06-ProgrammingConventions.md

 ## Programming Language Conventions

 There is a set of guildlines for every programming language that informs how code should be formatted and the meaning behind specific combinations of words and symbols.
+Recall that the exact details of the formatting conventions your need to follow depends on the programming language in which you are writting your code.

 > ## Discussion
 >